plroman/go-proxy/README.md

 * generate SSL certificate
 * generate orderflow signer
-* create 2 input servers serving TLS with that certificate (user-listen-addr, network-listen-addr)
+* create 2 input servers serving TLS with that certificate (local-listen-addr, public-listen-addr)
 * create 1 local http server serving /cert  (cert-listen-addr)
 * create metrics server (metrict-addr)
-* proxy requests to local builder (from user and network/users listen addresses to the builder-endpoint)
+* proxy requests to local builder
-* proxy user request to other builders in the network
+* proxy local request to other builders in the network
-* archive user requests by sending them to archive endpoint
+* archive local requests by sending them to archive endpoint

 Flags for the orderflow proxy